How do these expenses for living in Cambodia compare to yours?

 But hey, if you start feeling stressed, you can get an one-hour massage for $5 – $10.

-Do your homework and give the place a trial run before making a move.
+Do your homework and give the place a trial run before making a move to live in Cambodia.
 If your funds are limited, however, this is probably the best bargain in Asia outside the Indian subcontinent.

 This post originally went up in 2014 (I have left some old comments that were evergreen) and was updated in May of 2018.